-When searching SUMMIT, the online catalog, the following subject headings will be of use in retrieving information related to architectural technology:
+When searching the Classic Catalog, the following subject headings will be of use in retrieving information related to architectural technology:

 Related headings include: